retrocomputacion/retroterm/README.md

 - A Commodore 64, 128 or Plus/4 computer or an emulator such as VICE or Z64K
 - Either an userport Wi-Fi modem with the Zimodem firmware or...
 - A *SwiftLink* or *Turbo232* compatible cartridge connected to a Wi-Fi modem with the Zimodem firmware.
+- A MSX1 or superior computer with 64K of RAM.
+With either a built-in RS-232 port or an MSX standard RS-232 interface cartridge.
-- ACME crossassembler for building the programs.
+- ACME and PASMO crossassemblers for building the programs.

 ## 2 Usage
 *Retroterm* is very simple to use, most of its functionality being controlled externally from a *[Turbo56k](docs/turbo56k.md)* enabled BBS.

-*Retroterm* comes in three flavors:
+*Retroterm* comes in five flavors:

 - **rt_v0.20.prg** Userport version 57600bps
 - **rt_sl_v0.20.prg** SwiftLink version 38400bps
 - **rt_232_v0.20.prg** Turbo232 version 57600bps
 - **rt_p4_v0.10.prg** Plus/4 version 19200bps
+- **rtermm1.com** MSX version 19200bps

 *Retroterm* lacks classic file transfer functions, when used to communicate with a normal PETSCII BBS, file transfers are not available.